lolmaus/yuidork/README.md

     * :black_circle: Class
     * :black_circle: Class Item
     * :black_circle: Namespace
+    * :no_entry: Project (conflicts with the multiple versions feature, need overriding?)
-    * :no_entry: Element (don't know what that is, need a project that uses it)
+    * :no_entry: Element (don't know what that is, need a reference project)
-    * :no_entry: For     (don't know what that is, need a project that uses it)
+    * :no_entry: For     (don't know what that is, need a reference project)
   * :black_circle: Parse YUIDoc JSON format and populate store
   * :black_circle: Generate documentation live for any project on GitHub
     * :black_circle: Port YUIDoc.DocParser (aww yiss! :sunglasses:)